stozi/ambra/README.md

 Thumb keys are mounted at 90° magnetically on 3D printed brackets.
 Alternatively, you can run a 9mm or longer M2.5 bolt through both brackets if you don't need fold-down packability.

-For the battery connector, you can get a connector pre-crimped to wires and easily solder/shrink-tube the wires to your battery wires.

 The pinout has been optimized so, until this gets accepted to ZMK, for QWERTY, set up your ZMK keymap for A. Dux as follows:

 ```